payalcsureja/myNgFirebase/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 <!--
+## Firebase deploy

+Run build cmd for the env you want like qa,stage,prod,firebase... with ng build --prod Run firebase login and firebase deploy ...
+Which will deply dist dir Make sure firebase is setup once, if not, run 'npm install -g firebase-tools' , 'firebase login', 'firebase init' with 'dist/' dir

 ##npm install --save toastr

 ##"../node_modules/toastr/build/toastr.min.css",